Back to News Home Page

 ISO 17025-accredited Beta Analytic accepts coral samples for radiocarbon dating.
 For AMS dating, the lab recommends sample size of 5-100 milligrams.
 The δ13C and δ18O measurements by isotope ratio mass spectrometer (IRMS) are included at no additional cost when submitting coral samples for radiocarbon dating.

-The pretreatment applied will affect the final result.
+The pretreatments applied will reduce the sample size by varying amounts depending on the degree of preservation and amount of sample sent.
 The minimum quantity required for routine AMS analysis is as little as 3 milligrams of coral after pretreatment.
-However, sending 5-100 milligrams allows the lab extensive cleaning to ensure that only primary carbonate is left for dating.
-This also allows for repeat analyses if needed to confirm results for quality control at no additional cost.
-You can contact the lab to discuss pretreatment options or request that a Beta rep contacts you after pretreatment, before commencing with the AMS dating.
+Sending 50-100 milligrams typically allows the laboratory to perform sufficient cleaning to ensure that only primary carbonate is left for dating.
+Larger sample sizes also allow for repeat analyses if needed to confirm unexpected results, or for reasons of Quality Control.
+You can contact the lab to discuss pretreatment options or request that a Beta Account Manager contacts you after pretreatment before commencing with the AMS dating.

 Radiocarbon dating results are reported within 14 business days (standard AMS dating service) and both past and pending results can be accessed online 24/7.
 Fees are inclusive of quality assurance reports, calendar calibration when applicable and unlimited technical support.